High Noon: Plot

-While waiting at the hotel for the train, Amy meets Helen Ramírez, who was once Miller's lover, then Kane's, then Pell's.
-Helen, who too is leaving, tells Amy that if Kane were her man, she would not abandon him in his hour of need.
+While waiting at the hotel for the train, Amy confronts Helen Ramírez, who was once Miller's lover, then Kane's, then Pell's.
+Amy believes the reason Kane refuses to leave town is because he wants to protect Helen, but Helen reveals there is no lingering attachment on Kane's part and she, too, is leaving.
+When Helen questions why Amy will not stay with Kane, Amy explains that both her brother and father were gunned down by criminals, a tragedy that converted her to Quakerism.
+Helen nonetheless chides Amy for not standing by her husband in his hour of need, saying that if she were in Amy's place, she would take up a gun and fight alongside Kane.

-At the stables, Pell saddles a horse and tries to persuade Kane to take it.
+Pell saddles a horse and tries to persuade Kane to take it.
 They end up in a fist fight.
-After knocking his former deputy senseless, Kane returns to his office to write out his will.
-The clock ticks toward noon.
+After knocking Pell senseless, Kane returns to his office to write out his will.
+As the clock ticks toward noon, Kane goes into the street to face Miller and his gang.
+Amy and Helen ride by on a wagon, bound for the train.
+The train arrives, and Miller steps off as the two ladies board.

-Kane then goes into the street to face Miller and his gang alone.
-Amy and Ramirez ride by on a wagon with their luggage, bound for the train station.
-The perspective elevates and expands, showing Kane standing alone on a deserted street.
-The gunfight begins.
-As the train is about to depart, Amy hears the gunfire, leaps off, and runs back to town.
-Kane guns down Ben Miller and Colby, but is wounded as Miller attempts to burn Kane out of a barn.
-Choosing her husband's life over her religious beliefs, Amy picks up Pell's pistol and shoots Pierce from behind, leaving only Frank Miller, who grabs Amy as a human shield to force Kane into the open.
-When Amy claws Miller's face, he pushes her to the ground, and Kane shoots him dead.
+Kane walks down the deserted main street alone.
+He manages to kill Frank Miller's brother, Ben, in the opening salvo.
+Just before the train departs, Amy hears the gunfire and runs back to town.
+Kane takes refuge in a stable, and Colby is killed when he comes in after him.
+Miller sets fire to the stable to flush him out.
+Kane frees the horses and tries to escape on one, only to be shot off and cornered.
+Despite her religious beliefs, Amy picks up Pell's pistol and shoots Pierce from behind, leaving only Frank Miller, who grabs Amy as a human shield to force Kane into the open.
+When Amy claws Miller's face, he pushes her to the ground and Kane shoots him dead.

-Kane helps his bride to her feet and they embrace.
-As the townspeople cluster around him, Kane throws his marshal's star in the dirt and departs with Amy on their wagon.
+The couple embrace.
+As the townspeople emerge, Kane smiles at Johnny, but looks angrily at the rest of the crowd.
+He drops his marshal's star to the street and departs with Amy.